jonathandavidson/wordpress-docker/README.md

 Now you can visit http://localhost:8080 and follow the WordPress installation steps.
 Any edits made to your new wp-content directory will instantly read by the container since we are using using a Docker persistent volume for the wp-content directory.

 Additionally any changes in the database will persist since the MySQL installation is also set up to use a persistent volume for its data storage.

+## Backup and Restore Scripts
+Two scripts are provided to backup and restore the database:
+- `backup-db.sh`: Creates a timestamped SQL dump of the exampledb database
+- `restore-db.sh <backup-file.sql>`: Restores a database from a previously created backup file

+To use these scripts, make sure Docker containers are running with `./start.sh` first.